 Grand Valley State University, Grand Rapids and Allendale, Michigan

-GVSU faculty, staff and graduate students may attend for free.
+GVSU faculty, staff and students may attend for free.

 $80 for high school or middle school teacher

-Michigan teachers will be able to register for Continuing Education Credits (C.E.U.'s) by attending and / or presenting at this conference.
+Michigan teachers will be able to register for State Continuing Education Clock Hours (SCECHs).
+The amount of SCECHs for this conference is 3 – 18 by attending and / or presenting at this conference.

-Questions about submitting proposals / attending the conference can be sent directly to GVSU Theatre Professor Alli Metz at: email@example.com
+Questions about submitting proposals / attending the conference can be sent directly to GVSU Theatre Professor Dennis Henry at email@example.com

 "LIKE" us on Facebook to stay informed about proposal / registration deadlines and confirmed conference offerings